-- a) the written consent approval of the sponsoring undertaking in every case where it is partly or fully liable to ensure the pension benefits; - b) the prior approval by the members and beneficiaries of the transferring institution or, where applicable, their representatives, unless otherwise provided in national law. - 2.
-After receiving the documents referred in paragraph 1c Tthe competent authority of the home Member State of the transferring institution shall authorise the transfer of all or part of the assets and corresponding liabilities or technical provisions, or cash equivalent thereof, of athe pension scheme, according to paragraphs 1 or 1a, after obtaining the agreement of the competent authority of the home Member State of the receiving institution. - 3. deleted - 4. deleted

-5. The authorisation by the competent authority of the home Member State of the transferring institution shall be given, duly taking into account the relevant aspects of national social and labour law, and under condition that all information referred to in paragraph 1c has been provided by the transferring institution and if the competent authority has no reason to doubt that the interests of the members and beneficiaries concerned are adequately protected according to the rules provided in this Directive during and after the transfer, within three months of receiving the consent by the competent authority of the home Member State of the receiving institution.
+- a) the approval of the sponsoring undertaking in case it is partly or fully liable to ensure the pension benefits; - b) the approval by the members and beneficiaries of the transferring institution or, where applicable, their representatives, unless otherwise provided in national law. - 2.
+After receiving the documents referred to in paragraph 1c Tthe competent authority of the home Member State of the transferring institution shall authorise the transfer of all or part of the pension scheme, according to paragraphs 1 or 1a, after obtaining the agreement prior consent of the competent authority of the home Member State of the receiving institution, by providing the information referred to in paragraph 1c. - 3. deleted - 4. deleted - 5.
+The authorisation by the competent authority of the home Member State of the transferring institution shall be given, duly taking into account the relevant aspects of national social and labour law relevant to the field of occupational pension schemes, and under condition that all information referred to in paragraph 1c has been provided by the transferring institution and if the competent authority has no reason to doubt that the interests of the members and beneficiaries concerned are adequately protected according to the rules provided in this Directive during and after the transfer, within three months of receiving the consent by the competent authority of the home Member State of the receiving institution.

 Where the authorisation referred in the first subparagraph is not given, the competent authority of the home Member State of the transferring institution shall provide the reasoning for such refusal within the three month period referred to in the first subparagraph.
-That refusal, or a failure to act by the competent authority of the home Member State of the transferring institution shall be subject to a right to apply to the courts in the home Member State of the transferring institution.
+That refusal, or a failure to act by the competent authority of the home Member State of the transferring institution shall be subject to the a right of the transferring institution to apply to the courts in the home Member State of the transferring institution in accordance with Article 62(7).

 5a.
-The competent authority of the home Member State of the receiving institution shall give its consent to the competent authority of the home Member State of the transferring institution within three months of receiving a request for consultation from it.
-The consent shall not be given if the competent authority of the home Member State of the receiving institution has reasons to doubt that the administrative structure or the financial situation of the institution or the good repute or professional qualifications or experience of the persons running the institution are not compatible with the proposed transfer operation.
+The competent authority of the home Member State of the receiving institution shall give its consent to the competent authority of the home Member State of the transferring institution within three months of receiving a request for consultation its consentfrom it.
+The consent shall not be given if the competent authority of the home Member State of the receiving institution has reasons to doubt that the administrative structure or the financial situation of the institution or the good repute or professional qualifications or experience of the persons running the institution are not compatible with the proposed transfer operation or that the interests of the members and beneficiaries concerned are adequately protected during and after the transfer.

 Where the consent referred in the first subparagraph is not given, that refusal shall be reasoned.
-Refusal of consent or failure to act by the competent authority of the home Member State of the receiving institution shall be subject to a right of appeal before the courts of the home Member State of the receiving institution.
+Refusal of consent or failure to act by the competent authority of the home Member State of the receiving institution shall be subject to athe right of the receiving institution to apply of appeal beforeto the courts of the home Member State of the receiving institution in accordance with Article 62(7).